Fermionic UV models for neutral triple gauge boson vertices: Phenomenology

 \subsection{Dimension-six contributions}

 Before we move to discuss the contributions of dimension-eight operators to NTGCs, we examine the correlated SMEFT contributions to dimension-six operators.
 The energy dependence of these operators is milder than the $d=8$ contributions, as we discussed in section~\ref{sect:models} and illustrated in figure \ref{fig:Rat68}.
 Nevertheless, the $d=6$ contributions need to be evaluated alongside $d=8$.
+We will proceed to discuss this issue within scenarios with vector-like fermions, but general arguments can also be found in several works, see e.g.~\cite{Arzt:1994gp,Buchalla:2022vjp}.

 Let us start with the simplest possible extension of the SM with vector-like fermions, a scenario we presented in section~\ref{sect:proto}.
 As explained in that section, to generate the NTGC operators at least one Yukawa coupling is needed.
 The discussion on the prototype model can be generalised to the more complex benchmarks we will consider later.